Azure-Samples/azure-search-openai-demo/README.md

 but you should do a thorough review of the security and performance before deploying to production.
 Here are some things to consider:

-* OpenAI Capacity: The
-* Resource SKUs: ZRS for storage, Premium for App Service, Search replicas.
+* **OpenAI Capacity**: The default TPM (tokens per minute) is set to 30K.
+That is equivalent to approximately 30 conversations per minute (assuming 1K per user message/response).
+  You can increase the capacity by changing the `chatGptDeploymentCapacity` and `embeddingDeploymentCapacity` parameters in `infra/main.bicep` to your account's maximum capacity.
+  You can also view the Quotas tab from Azure OpenAI studio to understand how much capacity you have.
+* **Azure Storage**: The default storage account uses the `Standard_LRS` SKU.
+  We recommend using `Standard_ZRS` for production deployments, which you can specify using the `sku` property in `infra/main.bicep`.
+* **Azure Cognitive Search**: The default search service uses the `Standard` SKU with the free semantic search option.
+You should either change `semanticSearch` to "standard" or disable semantic search entirely in the approaches files.
+If you see errors about search service capacity being exceeded, you may find it helpful to increase the number of replicas by changing `replicaCount` in `infra/core/search/search-services.bicep`.
+* **Azure App Service**: The default app service plan uses the `Basic` SKU with 1 CPU core and 1.75 GB RAM.
+  We recommend using a Premium level SKU, starting with 1 CPU core.
+  You can use auto-scaling rules or scheduled scaling rules, and scale up the maximum/minimum based on load.
-* Authentication: By default, the deployed app is publicly accessible.
+* **Authentication**: By default, the deployed app is publicly accessible.
+  We recommend restricting access to authenticated users or restricting the endpoint to a private DNS zone.
   See [Enabling authentication](#enabling-authentication) above for how to enable authentication.
+* **Loadtesting**: We recommend running a loadtest for your expected number of users.
+  You can use the [locust tool](https://docs.locust.io/) with the `locustfile.py` in this sample or set up a loadtest with Azure Load Testing.

 ## Resources